brikis98/yevgeniy-brikman-homepage/_posts/2019-09-01-east-of-eden.md

 \* The book has an interesting setting and interesting characters, but a drawn out, meandering plot.
 To be honest, I'm not a fan of multi-generational family epics, so this might just be a question off personal taste.

-\* The book builds up to important events‚Äîe.g., various war, some murders, a few big reveals‚Äîbut then skips over them, jumping forward in time, and merely implying those events happened through the way characters are now acting, and rarely showing the events themselves.
+\* The book builds up to important events—e.g., various war, some murders, a few big reveals—but then skips over them, jumping forward in time, and merely implying those events happened through the way characters are now acting, and rarely showing the events themselves.
 This makes sense in some cases, but can be quite frustrating in others.

 \* After finishing the book, I had trouble verbalizing what it was really about.
 Even discussing what themes the book explored was tricky.
 Love?
 Good vs evil?
 Family?
 Religious allegory?
 I guess the book touches on all of these, but as I couldn't connect with any of the characters, and couldn't connect them to anyone I know in real life, I struggled to take away any life-changing lessons.